 Open-source collaboration has fueled the explosion of web-based software applications for years, but what about its potential for developing next-generation green building materials?
 Several global businesses, including IBM, Sony, Pitney Bowes and Nokia, recently announced their efforts to share patented environmental practices with the public by pledging their environmental-friendly patents to Eco-Patent Commons, a new website hosted by the World Business Council for Sustainable Development (“WBCSD”).
 The patents, which must either directly or indirectly protect the environment, will be searchable and freely available to all members of the public.
 WBCSD hopes that the effort will lead to collaborative innovations in energy efficiency, pollution prevention, increased recycling capacity, and the creation of more sustainable materials.
+If you want to recycle and make money at the same time, you can sell your scrap metal at this free scrap metal pick up Sydney.

 The premise of Eco-Patent Commons is to promote innovation and collaboration between companies that have successfully tackled a particular challenge that benefits the environment and those who are facing similar challenges.
 Rather than attempting to freely obtain important assets that are crucial to members’ businesses, Eco-Patent Commons focuses on the sharing of environmental patents that may offer a nominal business value, but would provide a greater value if they were accessible to the public.